 BUSINESS AND FINANCIALLY ORIENTED

-For more than 35 years, Dallas business lawyer, Dick Bufkin, has provided legal representation primarily in financially oriented matters.
+For more than 35 years, Dallas business lawyer and Forensic CPA, Dick Bufkin, has provided legal representation primarily in financially oriented matters.
 This representation includes business litigation and arbitration, as well as divorce cases in which one or more financial issues are paramount.

 He primarily represents bankruptcy trustees and plaintiffs in cases brought to recover financial damages and/or recover property wrongfully taken or withheld.
 Such frequently include fraudulent transfers, breaches of fiduciary duty, wrongful takings and unjust enrichment.

 Most cases come to him, directly or indirectly, because of his business law experience and the knowledge and skills gained as a certified public accountant.
 This specialized knowledge and skill have proven instrumental in his grasp of the financial issues and his handling of them during the course of the litigation.